Case Study

 Two Framings, One System

-The two prototypes are deliberately complementary.
-Stakeholders who encountered the persona conversations first arrived at the systems view with more context for why each window matters.
-Those who started with the systems view sought out the persona stories to understand the human cost behind each barrier label.
+People who saw the persona conversations first came to the systems view already knowing why each window mattered.
+People who started with the systems view went looking for the persona stories to understand the human cost.
+Neither prototype works as well alone.

 AspectConversationsSystems View